“The Government killed my son,” said Njikena Elder Lucy Marshall.

 But no-one is listening.
 Despite a 2003 inquiry into the use of Agent Orange in the Kimberley and another inquiry by a scientific panel in 2004 Ms Marshall said that Australians are still not aware of the State and Federal Government neglect and abuse of Aboriginal workers who were most of the workforce handling Agent Orange.

-Ms Marshall wants the Government to come clean – they actually knew that the herbicide would kill – the Vietnam War had already evidenced this, and scientists worldwide knew.
+Ms Marshall wants the Government to come clean – they actually knew the herbicide would kill – the Vietnam War had already evidenced this, and scientists worldwide knew.

 Ms Marshall, as a mother and campaigner, has gone to every relevant Government department seeking answers.
-She also wants an acknowledgments of the facts where she says she has the answers but everyone wants to pack it all way into the past – as mistakes belonging to a previous generation.
+She also wants acknowledgments of the facts where she says she has the answers but everyone wants to pack it all way into the past – as mistakes belonging to a previous generation.

 “Our people were paid to spray weeds but with Agent Orange, a chemical that can kill human beings.
 Agent Orange is said to have killed and maimed 900,000 during the Vietnam War.
 Ten million hectares of southern Vietnam was sprayed – it was known to be highly toxic, a killer, and when contaminated with the poison dioxin it was immediately deathly,” said Ms Marshall.